-This article is a followup to a recent discussion in the OHH Farmgirl Forum about raising Guineas.
+This article is a followup to a recent discussion in the Forums about raising Guineas.
 I thought we’d shed a little more light on these fascinating birds.
 Learn why you should experience them for yourself – or not.

 Guinea Fowl may be a little gray, but there is no gray area when it comes to people’s reactions to them.
 They are a love ’em or hate ’em kind of bird with no in-between.

 The first thing anyone, even their most devoted fans, will tell you about Guinea Fowl is that they are NOISY.
 They chatter and cluck, they chirp and squawk, they screech and they scream.
 They are not a quiet bird.

 As for their other not-so-positive qualities, there are a few to be considered: